mawdev1/remote-trainer/ARCHITECTURE.md

 # 🏗️ Architecture Guide

-> Technical documentation for the Remote Trainer codebase
+> Technical documentation for the Ext & Flex codebase

 ---

 ## Overview

-Remote Trainer follows a **feature-based modular architecture** designed for scalability and maintainability.
+Ext & Flex follows a **feature-based modular architecture** designed for scalability and maintainability.
 The codebase is organized around features (exercises, dashboard, history) rather than technical layers (components, hooks, utils).

 ---